pgspider/influxdb_fdw/README.md

 </pre>

 ## Features

+InfluxDB FDW supports pushed-down functions
 - WHERE clauses including timestamp, interval and `now()` functions are pushed down
-- Some of aggregation are pushed down
+- Some of aggregation are pushed down such as `influx_time` and `last` functions.
+In which `influx_time` and `last` are the customized functions which are defined in [`influxdb_fdw--1.0.sql`][1].
+These functions does not work on PostgreSQL 9.

 ## Limitations
 - INSERT, UPDATE and DELETE are not supported.